Climate Resilient Islands

 While Pacific people have adapted to environmental variation for thousands of years, the scale and speed of climate change today presents unique challenges to resilience at the community level, especially the adaptation to more intense natural hazards.

-Climate Resilient Islands is working with rural communities in Fiji, Tonga, Vanuatu, Tuvalu and PNG to strengthen community resilience to the impacts of climate change through nature-based approaches.
+Climate Resilient Islands is working with rural communities in Fiji, Tonga, Vanuatu, Tuvalu, Solomon Islands and PNG to strengthen community resilience to the impacts of climate change through nature-based approaches.

 The programme has three interconnected outcome areas: